allenai/unqover/README.md

 where the ``--group_by subj_act`` will run analysis over each subject-attribute pairs.
 Alternatively, you can use ``--group_by subj`` to get analysis at subject level.

+The same pattern applies to ethnicity and religion evaluations.

 ### Visualization